wmorgan/dcos-docs/scripts/Docker.md

 Introduction
 ---

-We have put together a Docker image that makes it easy to build and render the DC/OS documentation site locally.
+We have put together a Docker image that makes it easy to build and render  DC/OS documentation site locally.
 The commands below need to be executed from within `dcos-docs` directory.

 1. Build the `dcos-docs` container
 ```bash